ethereum-oasis-op/baseline-standard/api/baseline-api-v1.0-psd01.md

  -->

 This specification is related to: \

-**[baseline-core-v1.0]**
-_Baseline Core Specification Version 1.0_.
-Edited by Andreas Freund and Anais Ofranc.
-17 September 2021.
-OASIS Standard. https://docs.oasis-open.org/baseline/baseline-core/v1.0/psd01/baseline-core-v1.0-psd01.html.
-Latest stage: https://docs.oasis-open.org/baseline/baseline-core/v1.0/baseline-core-v1.0.html. \
+**[baseline-core-v1.0]** _Baseline Core Specification Version 1.0_.
+Edited by Dr. Andreas Freund, Yoav Bittan, Keith Salzman, Chaal Neville, Anais Ofranc and Kyle Thomas.
+17 April 2024.
+OASIS Standard. https://github.com/eea-oasis/baseline-standard/blob/main/core/baseline-core-v1.0-psd01.md.
+Latest stage: https://github.com/eea-oasis/baseline-standard/blob/main/core/baseline-core-v1.0-psd01.md.

-**[baseline-dlt-v1.0]**
-_Baseline CCSM Requiements Version 1.0_.
-Edited by Andreas Freund and Anais Ofranc.
-17 September 2021.
-OASIS Project Specification Draft 01. https://docs.oasis-open.org/baseline/baseline-dlt/v1.0/psd01/baseline-dlt-v1.0-psd01.html.
-Latest stage: https://docs.oasis-open.org/baseline/baseline-dlt/v1.0/baseline-dlt-v1.0.html.
+**[baseline-ccsm-v1.0]** _Baseline CCSM Requirements Version 1.0_.
+Edited by Dr. Andreas Freund, Yoav Bittan, Keith Salzman, Chaal Neville, Anais Ofranc and Kyle Thomas.
+17 April 2024.
+OASIS Standard. https://github.com/eea-oasis/baseline-standard/blob/main/ccsm/baseline-ccsm-v1.0-psd01.md .
+Latest stage: https://github.com/eea-oasis/baseline-standard/blob/main/ccsm/baseline-ccsm-v1.0-psd01.md.

 #### Abstract:

 This document describes the Baseline programming interface and expected behaviors of all instances of this interface together with the required programming interface data model.

 #### Status:
-This document is under active development and implementers are advised against implementing the specification unless they are directly involved with the Baseline TC team.
+This document is a Project Specification Draft and is no longer under active development.

 Comments on this work can be provided by opening issues in the project repository or by sending email to the project’s public comment list baseline@lists.oasis-open-projects.org.

 #### Citation format:
 When referencing this specification the following citation format should be used:

-**[baseline-api-v1.0]**

-_Baseline API and Data Model Version 1.0_.
-Edited by Kyle Thomas, Daven Jones, Andreas Freund and Anais Ofranc.
-17 September 2021.
-OASIS Standard. https://docs.oasis-open.org/baseline/baseline-api/v1.0/psd01/baseline-api-v1.0-psd01.md .
-Latest stage: https://docs.oasis-open.org/baseline/baseline-api/v1.0/psd01/baseline-api-v1.0-psd01.md .
+**[baseline-api-v1.0]** _Baseline API and Data Model Version 1.0_.
+Edited by Dr. Andreas Freund, Yoav Bittan, Keith Salzman, Chaal Neville,Anais Ofranc and Kyle Thomas.
+17 April 2024.
+OASIS Standard. https://github.com/eea-oasis/baseline-standard/blob/main/api/baseline-api-v1.0-psd01.md .
+Latest stage: https://github.com/eea-oasis/baseline-standard/blob/main/api/baseline-api-v1.0-psd01.md. .

 -------

 ## Notices
-Copyright © OASIS Open 2021.
+Copyright © OASIS 2021 - 2024.
 All Rights Reserved.

 All capitalized terms in the following text have the meanings assigned to them in the OASIS Intellectual Property Rights Policy (the "OASIS IPR Policy").
 The full  [Policy](https://www.oasis-open.org/policies-guidelines/ipr/) may be found at the OASIS website.
 This document and translations of it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation may be prepared, copied, published, and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this section are included on all such copies and derivative works.
 However, this document itself may not be modified in any way, including by removing the copyright notice or references to OASIS, except as needed for the purpose of developing any document or deliverable produced by an OASIS Technical Committee (in which case the rules applicable to copyrights, as set forth in the OASIS IPR Policy, must be followed) or as required to translate it into languages other than English.